OpenTechSchool/python-data-intro/core/csv.md

     for row in csv.reader(f):
         print(row)

-You may have to replace "coffee.csv" with the full path to the CSV file, depending on where IPython Notebook was started from.

 Each row is read as a list of strings representing the fields in the row.

 ## Why not use .split()/.strip()?

-You may have noticed that in the example above the CSV reader is doing something that you could achieve a different way we already learned, using `split(",")` to split each row, and `strip()` to take off the quote marks.
+You may have noticed that in the example above the CSV reader is doing something that you could achieve a different way we already learned, using `split(",")` to split each row into comma-delimited fields, and then using `strip()` to take off the quote marks.

-There are a few good reasons to use CSV here:
+There are a few good reasons to use the CSV module here:

-* The csv module makes it clear to anyone reading your code.
+* The csv module makes it clear what you're doing to anyone reading your code.
 * The csv module is less likely to contain an error that splits some lines the wrong way.
 * The csv module [has a lot of other features, documented here](http://docs.python.org/3/library/csv.html).
 These allow it to process differently formatted files, so you can easily update your program if the file format changes.